HyCraftHD/Minecraft-Authenticator/README.md

 # Building

 To build just run ``./gradlew build``.
 You will find the jars in the build/libs directory.
-This project requires gson as dependency and requires java 17.
+This project requires gson and java 17 as dependency.

 # Include in your own project